emaur/Visual-Arg-art/ASSETS.md

 Joe, N.Y.C. - Robert Mapplethorpe / obtained

-The Physical Impossibility of Death in the Mind of Someone Living - Damien Hirst /obtained
+The Physical Impossibility of Death in the Mind of Someone Living - Damien Hirst / obtained

 For the Love of God - Damien Hirst / obtained, but unsure if it will be used